zabolotnov87/geoip_redis/README.md

 Puts MaxMind GeoIP2 database to Redis and allows to resolve country/city by ip.
 The main idea described [here](http://redis4you.com/articles.php?id=018&name=GeoIP+in+Redis).

 ## Restrictions
- * lagacy version of GeoIP database isn't supported
+ * legacy version of GeoIP database isn't supported
  * working only with IPv4 database

 ## Installation